cadpnq/fo4-smm/README.md

 TBD.
 This mod is still under construction.
 For now you can take a look at the example plugin to see how things work.

+Once you have done that you will want to add the following (or something like it) to your mod description:

+> This mod uses Settlement Menu Manager to add custom settlement menu
+> categories.
+This means that you don't need to worry about running a special
+> holotape/chem before you uninstall it: just remove it from your load order
+> and you're done.
+This obviously also means that you will need to install SMM
+> for this mod to work properly.

+In addition to a notice, it would probably be a good idea for you to add SMM as a requirement on your mod page.

 ## FAQ:

 ### User